dzyubak/html-ref/README.md

 # html-ref
-Reference cards and cheat sheets for myself.

-This is just for myself.
-Nothing to see here.
+My Personal Reference Cards and Cheat Sheets.

-Short summary of w3schools lectures, codecademy, SO / SE, and other sources.
+Short summary of w3schools lectures, codecademy, SO / SE, and many other sources.